 Homemade White Sandwich Bread: THIS is the recipe you need for easy and perfect white bread for every sandwich from peanut butter and jelly to chicken salad to your favorite grilled cheese.
 Make it in the morning for sandwiches with fresh bread at lunch!

-Is there nothing more satisfying than a warm loaf of freshly baked homemade bread?
+Is there nothing more satisfying than a cutting into a warm loaf of freshly baked homemade bread?
 And then buttering that first slice and eating it almost straight from the oven?

 Overly effusive?
 Yes.
 Lying?
 NO.